1. Latest News

 Those home buyers that love properties that need lots of tender loving care and have the time, money, emotional and physical makeup to take on such a project

-PRLog (Press Release) - May 16, 2012 - Those home buyers that love properties that need lots of tender loving care and have the time, money, emotional and physical makeup to take on such a project have the potential for instantaneous equity and the pleasure that they participated in the home makeover.
+May 16, 2012 - PRLog -- Those home buyers that love properties that need lots of tender loving care and have the time, money, emotional and physical makeup to take on such a project have the potential for instantaneous equity and the pleasure that they participated in the home makeover.
 If you don’t have all four of these attributes, then a fixer-upper is probably not for you.
 Buying these type of properties can be fraught with peril.
 So before you make that leap, make sure you have a sensible idea in what to expect.
 Most of these type of homes are in older neighborhoods where many properties have already been updated.

 Most fixer uppers are being sold in “as is” condition and should be throughly inspected by competent inspectors.
 The known repairs are obvious, it’s the unknown that these inspections can uncover.
 Do the math and figure out what you should pay to buy a fixer.
 Add up the cost to renovate, include labor and materials in your calculations.
 Then add another ten percent to the equation for any extras or unforseen problems that could arise.
 Be leery of any property that requires any major overhauls such as structural deficiencies or plumbing/electrical systems that have little effect on raising the value of the property.